nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Usage Scenario of `listMeeting`:

-Step 1.
-User inputs `listMeeting d/tomorrow` to view the meetings for tomorrow in the `Model`.
+1) User inputs `listMeeting d/tomorrow` to view the meetings for tomorrow in the `Model`.

 Below is a sequence diagram that illustrates the execution of `listMeeting d/tomorrow` command and the interaction with `Model`.